 There is big pressure on for changes in the law around gambling.
 That’s because at the same time as the law was liberalised a parallel revolution was happening in the explosion in internet access, both in speed and accessibility.

 Change is on the way.
-But what might it mean for the future of UK slots?
+But what might it mean for the future of European slots?

 Let’s have a look.

-1 – UK slots are already heavily regulated and players are protected
+1 – European slots are already heavily regulated and players are protected

-The UK is a regulated gambling environment.
+The European is a regulated gambling environment.
 That doesn’t mean that it is regulated enough, or too much, or that the regulation is well run or well written.
-But it does exist, and it is illegal for anyone to offer gambling games to anyone in the UK without a licence from the UK Gambling Commission.
+But it does exist, and it is illegal for anyone to offer gambling games to anyone in the European without a licence from the European Gambling Commission.

 That gives players at least some protections against bad practice.
-And it has also introduced some further safeguards for UK players.
+And it has also introduced some further safeguards for European players.

-2 – In the UK you can’t buy a feature any more
+2 – In the European you can’t buy a feature any more

 One way slots companies up the stakes for players is a quite simple deal – give us a load of money and we’ll give you a bonus feature!
 Pretty simple right?!
 In fact, you might actually argue that it is a better deal than gambling to try to win a feature.